-We have a broad commercial alliance with Continental which includes joint marketing, code-sharing arrangements, participation in Continental's awardwinning OnePass frequent flyer loyalty program globally and on a co-branded basis in Latin America and our use of Continental's President's Club VIP lounge program.
+We have a broad commercial alliance with Continental which includes joint marketing, code-sharing arrangements, participation in Continental's award-winning OnePass frequent flyer loyalty program globally and on a co-branded basis in Latin America and our use of Continental's President's Club VIP lounge program.
 Our alliance with Continental also provides us with benefits such as improving our purchasing power in negotiations with service providers, aircraft vendors and insurers.

-On April 22, 2005 we acquired an initial 85.6% equity ownership interest in AeroRepública which was followed by subsequent acquisitions increasing our total ownership interest in AeroRepública to 99.6% as of September 30, 2005.
+On April 22, 2005 we acquired an initial 85.6% equity ownership interest in AeroRepública which was followed by subsequent acquisitions increasing our total ownership interest in AeroRepública to 99.7% as of September 30, 2005.
 The total purchase price we paid through September 30, 2005 for our investment in AeroRepública, including acquisition costs, was \$23.4 million.
 According to the Colombian Civil Aviation Administration, Unidad Especial Administrativa de Aeronautica Civil, in 2004 AeroRepública was the second-largest domestic carrier in Colombia in terms of number of passengers carried, providing service to 11 cities in Colombia with a point-to-point route network.
 We began to consolidate AeroRepública's results of operations in our consolidated financial statements beginning April 22, 2005.
 For the nine months ended September 30, 2005 and for future periods, we will be reporting AeroRepública's operations as a separate segment in our financial statements and the related notes.
-See Note 9 to our unaudited financial statements for segment data for AeroRepública for the nine months ended September 30, 2005 unaudited financial statements for segment data for AeroRepública for the nine months ended elsewhere in this prospectus.
+See Note 9 to our unaudited financial statements for segment data for AeroRepública for the nine months ended September 30, 2005 included elsewhere in this prospectus.